Average Weather in Berlin Germany

 The brighter period of the year lasts for 3.7 months, from April 28 to August 18, with an average daily incident shortwave energy per square meter above 5.2 kWh.
 The brightest day of the year is June 25, with an average of 6.4 kWh.

 The darker period of the year lasts for 3.8 months, from October 24 to February 19, with an average daily incident shortwave energy per square meter below 1.7 kWh.
 The darkest day of the year is December 21, with an average of 0.6 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Berlin are 52.524 deg latitude, 13.411 deg longitude, and 138 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Berlin are 52.524 deg latitude, 13.411 deg longitude, and 138 ft elevation.

-The topography within 2 miles of Berlin contains only modest variations in elevation, with a maximum elevation change of 154 feet, and an average elevation above sea level of 142 feet.
+The topography within 2 miles of Berlin contains only modest variations in elevation, with a maximum elevation change of 154 feet and an average elevation above sea level of 142 feet.
 Within 10 miles also contains only modest variations in elevation (394 feet).
-Within 50 miles contains significant variations in elevation (810 feet).
+Within 50 miles contains only modest variations in elevation (810 feet).